benewen96/blog/_posts/2019-03-21-gitlab-introduction.markdown

 So hold on - GitLab isn't just an open source and/or self-hosted version of GitHub?
 Absolutely not!
 It is probably the most complete DevOps tool that I have ever come across.

-GitLab breaks itself down into 9 fundamental components:
+GitLab breaks itself down into ten fundamental components:

 - Manage
 - Plan